“Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time.”

 under the mighty hand of God

-“The mighty hand of God” refers to God’s hand upon our destiny.
+“The mighty hand of God” refers to God’s sovereign hand upon our destiny.
 God’s hand is an anthropomorphic (physical manifestation of God) idiom for God’s providence over our lives.
-Believers need to have a humble attitude about God’s destiny upon our lives (Gen 50:20).
+Believers need to have a humble attitude about God’s destiny in our lives (Gen 50:20).
 There never will be a problem too great for the plan of God.